This post may contain affiliate links. Please read my disclosure and privacy policy.

 Easy-to-make, 3-ingredient chickpea flour vegetable flatbread is full of delicious flavor and nutrition, yet free of eggs, grains, gluten, nuts and dairy.
-It is perfect for sandwiches, snacks, and all manner of gnoshing!
+Make it oil-free with one easy swap!
+The bread is perfect for sandwiches, snacks, and all manner of gnoshing!

 3-ingredient chickpea flour vegetable flatbread stacked on a wooden cutting board